 Scott, based in Vancouver but raised in Grande Prairie, has completed seven short films as writer, director and editor.
 His 2006 film Idaho, won various cinematography awards as well as â€œBest English Language Film of the Yearâ€ at the 2006 Young Cuts festival in Montreal.

-His horror shorts Soylent Red and Afterbirth garnered acclaim for their distinct visual style from filmmaker Robert Rodriguez, who called Soylent Red â€œgenuinely disturbing.â€ It won the Audience Choice award in the 2007 Bloodshots Filmmaking Challenge.
+Scott’s horror shorts Soylent Red and Afterbirth garnered acclaim for their distinct visual style from filmmaker Robert Rodriguez, who called Soylent Red â€œgenuinely disturbing.â€ It won the Audience Choice award in the 2007 Bloodshots Filmmaking Challenge.
 In 2009, his film Ten Minutes Before Showtime won the festivalâ€™s Best Film award.
 In 2011, his film Of the Dark (since re-edited and renamed Children of the Dark) wowed the festivalâ€™s audiences and judge, winning the Audience Choice award as well as the grand prize for Best Film.
+The film went on to screen at many film festivals including the Toronto After Dark Film Festival where it received a glowing review from Greg Klymkiw who called it “a deeply moving post-apocalyptic thriller with superb production value, gorgeous photography and the most impressive mise-en-scene I’ve encountered in a genre short in some time.”

 In 2010, he was Editor and Post-Production Supervisor for Reel Oneâ€™s feature film Dear Mr. Gacy starring William Forsythe.

-The 2007, 2008, and 2009 Reel Shorts Film Festivals each had two of his short films in the program, while his 7th short (Children of the Dark) is an Official Selection of the 2012 festival.
+The 2007, 2008, and 2009 Reel Shorts Film Festivals each had two of Scott’s short films in the program, while his 7th short (Children of the Dark) was an Official Selection of the 2012 festival.
+The 2013 festival will feature the world premiere of The Horizon Project in the Out of This World package on opening night.
+This is the short film he directed during the Shoot for Reel internship program.